stefanholek/rl/README.txt

     and to manipulate history entries.

 readline
-    The readline module.
+    The readline interface module.
 Contains everything known from the standard library plus extensions specific to the rl package.
 The ``completer``, ``completion``, and ``history`` interfaces make use of this module, and you should rarely need to interact with it directly.